 Her face was such a mess.
 I didn’t want to stare as she was very nervous.
 But it looked as if either there was a lot if dried blood and gunge on her face or it had already spread.

+Off to vet.
 She was made comfortable and the next day had the entire ear removed.
 More than he has ever done in another cat.
 She stayed with him for a few days with analgesics etc. And now she is with me.

 Soft as butter now she is not in pain.
 She’s sharing a room with Sol but keeps to herself.
 If other cats come into the room she doesn’t hiss or run away.

 She has cancer on the end of the second ear and I time she will have an operation on that one also.

 She will have a good life but could really do with being somewhere with less sunshine, or being an indoor cat.
 She can be picked up and loves a cuddle.
 This is the third cat this year whose life we have saved by removing ears.
 Sadly we were too late with the Persian, it had spread into her throat.